FuzzyGamesOn/RE2R_AP_World/README.md

 # RE2R Archipelago World
 An Archipelago (AP) randomizer world for Resident Evil 2 Remake.
-Designed for use with the Archipelago client repository, which will be linked when it's ready.
+Designed for use with the RE2R Archipelago client repository linked below.

 ## How to play an RE2R randomized world
 This requires the RE2R Archipelago client here: https://github.com/FuzzyGamesOn/RE2R_AP_Client